Matt Hutchings KC

 Matt has several decades of experience in appearing before the High Court in both judicial reviews and commercial trials, as well as of appellate advocacy, including at the highest level.

-Recent public law cases include Supreme Court briefs in R(Z) v Hackney, McDonald v McDonald, Hotak v Southwark and R(N) v Lewisham.
+His public law cases include Supreme Court briefs in R(Z) v Hackney, McDonald v McDonald, Hotak v Southwark and R(N) v Lewisham.
 He also appeared in the CJEU in R(Hemming) v Westminster.
 Matt has appeared before the Court of Appeal on dozens of occasions.
-He is currently instructed in R(Wilkinson) v Enfield, a case about London boroughs’ powers to dispose of public parks.
+His client recently won R(Wilkinson) v Enfield, a challenge to Enfield’s decision to lease part of a public park; the Court of Appeal refused the claimant permission to appeal.

 Matt has a wealth of experience in commercial dispute resolution.
-For example, he has advised Merthyr Tydfil on the commercial aspects of the Ffos-y-Fran Land Reclamation Scheme, undertook a strategic review of multiple claims between Metropolitan Housing Trust, the University of Surrey and Research Park Developments involving issues relating to fire safety at a block of student accommodation, leading to a successful global settlement, and is currently advising Rail for London on a claim for rectification of a settlement agreement relating to a CPO compensation reference.
+For example, he has advised Merthyr Tydfil on the commercial aspects of the Ffos-y-Fran Land Reclamation Scheme, is currently representing Rail for London in a claim for rectification of a settlement of a CPO compensation reference, L&Q in a dispute about the interpretation of a stock transfer agreement and Westminster and Camden in (separate) claims to enforce s.106 agreements in the context of affordable housing avoidance schemes.

-Matt is very active across the social housing sector, providing strategic advice to many London boroughs, particularly in the areas of regeneration, property, homelessness, and housing.
+Matt is also active across the social housing sector, providing strategic advice to many London boroughs, particularly in the areas of regeneration, property, homelessness, and housing.

 A significant part of Matt’s practice relates to highways and traffic management.